 The Cyber Bandwidth Monitor is one application that monitors bandwidth usage and displays daily, weekly, monthly and total stats.
 Each period is divided into uploads, downloads and a combination of the two to give you exact data that you can work with.

-The user has the option to display a system tray icon that is showing a (mini) graph or a smaller window that can be set to be always on top.
-There is also a ping and traceroute function but I do not think that many users will need that.
+You have the option to display a system tray icon that is showing a (mini) graph or a smaller window that can be set to be always on top.
+There is also a ping and traceroute function but I do not think that many users will need that, but it can be useful if you notice issues with your connection and want to troubleshoot the issue.

 Buttons for alerts and exports are also available but the functions have not been implemented yet.
 They will be most likely added in the coming releases.